Writing your first Hello World program in TypeScript with ease

 └── program.ts

 In the modified project structure, the src directory contains all the source (.ts) files.
 The utils.ts contains a sayHello function that the program.ts imports and executes.
-These program files look like below.
+These program files look like this.

 This type information will be used by program.ts and we can already see a problem here.
 The result variable assignment statement shows an error.
 If you hover on it, you will be able to see the problem.
 But let’s try to compile the program and see what TypeScript compiler says about it.